Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 But it wasn't any of that.

-Now the character, Madam Secretary, ends up looking, as she does in every episode, heroic and great and flawless, and should be the president and all that.
+Now, the character, Madam Secretary, ends up looking, as she does in every episode, heroic and great and flawless and should be the president and all that.

 That's the theme of this show.

-Uh and and she is the conscience of uh of everything.
+And she is the conscience of everything.

 That is another illustration of the power.